rodrigolessa/hackerrank-resolutions/README.md

 🖥️ This repository is dedicated to study and practice, focusing on solving diverse coding challenges with an emphasis on best practices.

 ## About the project
-Here you will find solutions for LeetCode commun problems and unit tests to validate them.
-I also created homemade implementations of some data structures using C# to in the algorithms.
+Here you will find solutions to common LeetCode problems along with unit tests for validation.
+I have also built custom implementations of some data structures in C# to support the algorithms.
-Feel free to contribute!
+Contributions are welcome!

 ## Implemented Data Structures
 - Graph